 An intermittent employee's seniority is zero (0).
-If an intermittent employee is hired into a permanent position in any State Agency, Board, or Commission, the intermittent employee shall receive seniority credits for time worked as an intermittent up to one thousand (1,000) hours.
+If an intermittent employee is hired into a permanent position in any State Agency, Board, or Commission, the intermittent employee shall receive seniority credits for time worked as an intermittent up to the maximum number of hours allowable under Section 7.03.
 However, no seniority credit will be given for any period prior to June 18, 2009.
 An intermittent who takes a position with any State Agency, Board or Commission subject to this Agreement who is hired within sixty (60) days of the termination of the intermittent status has not experienced a break in seniority and service credits during the sixty (60) days.